ore92/CarND-Traffic-Sign-Classifier-Project/README.md

 ![alt text][image6] ![alt text][image7] ![alt text][image8] ![alt text][image9]
 ![alt text][image10] ![alt text][image11] ![alt text][image12]

+#### Discussion on new images
-from the images above, 9 out of 11 images were classified correcly (**81% accurate**);  two classified incorrectly one was a  speed limit signs that the numbers were wrong; the other was ahead only instead of ahead and left.
+The images included the signs in slightly different orientations e.g the general caution sign was a bit tilted to the left but this was still classified correctly.
+The percentage of the images that was the sign varied but this did not seem to stump the classifier.
+What stumped the classifier, was recognizing the speed limit number on speed limit signs and the difference between similar sign i.e ahead and left vs just left.
+From the images above, 9 out of 11 images were classified correcly (**81% accurate**);  two classified incorrectly one was a  speed limit signs that the numbers were wrong; the other was ahead only instead of ahead and left.
 Both predictions are reasonable guesses in context.
 Perharps a seperate classifier can be used to detect numbers on the speed limit signs.

 Here are the results of the prediction and the certainty of predictions from softmax probablities: